 The UK’s regulatory plans are mainly focused on the blockchain companies operating in the financial market as most of the blockchain-based products and services have been created to solve problems pertaining to banking and finance.
 A handful of them operate in healthcare, media, real estate, supply chain and retail which means new visionary entrepreneurs have plenty of untouched business areas begging for innovative solutions.

-- Regulatory Sandbox – designed to provide access to regulatory expertise and enable testing of innovative solutions in the financial market with real consumers
+Regulatory Sandbox | A facility that allows businesses to draw upon regulatory expertise and test their innovative solutions in the financial market with real consumers. |

-- Innovation Pathways – created to explain the complexities of regulations, including the implications for blockchain-based business models, particularly when products or services don’t fall under one clear regulatory framework
+Innovation Pathways | Designed to help explain the complexity of regulations, including implications for blockchain business models, where products or services do not fit neatly within one regulatory regime. |

-- Digital Sandbox – built to provide access to a variety of synthetic data sets needed to test and validate prototype technology solutions that can be observed by regulators and other interested parties
+Digital Sandbox | Provides access to a variety of synthetic data sets required for testing and validation of prototype technology solutions from regulators and other interested parties in a manner that is observable. |

 Ireland